2007 in British music charts: January

 2007 began with the introduction of new chart rules meaning that all songs legally downloaded over the internet can count towards chart positions, whether or not a "physical" version of a song is available to purchase.
 Although Leona Lewis stayed at number one in her first week, the change was felt further down the charts with songs such as "Crazy" by Gnarls Barkley, "Maneater" by Nelly Furtado, "You Don't Know" by Eminem all returning to the charts on downloads alone.

 Also, as a result of downloads being eligible at any time, JoJo charted at number twenty-two with "Too Little Too Late", two weeks before physical release.
 Since then, various other songs have charted long before their CD release, including The Fray, whose "How to Save a Life" charted at number 29 on 21 January, two months before the CD's release.
 As a result, the CD release date was brought forward by a month.

 Mika topped the singles chart on 21 January to knock Leona Lewis off the top with the song "Grace Kelly" with sales around 30,000, to become only the second song (after Gnarls Barkley's "Crazy") to go to #1 exclusively via download sales.
 Just Jack climbed to number two with "Starz in Their Eyes" and The View at three with "Same Jeans".
 Chris Moyles, BBC Radio 1 Breakfast DJ, decided to test the new chart rules by selecting a random track for the public to download (legally) to see if it would chart.
 The track was "Honey to the Bee" by Billie and it reached number 17 on 21 January on downloads alone.

-On 31 January, German dance group Cascada released their second single, a cover of "Truly Madly Deeply", which entered the charts at #17 solely on downloads and then went on to peak at #4.